 Advertisements and tender documents will always give a contact point from which to obtain further information.
-Where HMRC uses a two-stage tender (restricted) procedure, it will issue a pre-qualification questionnaire (PQQ) to enable applicants to be selected to be invited to tender.
-However, in line with the government’s aim to reduce the burden on SMEs and encourage them to bid for public sector work, HMRC will use the one-stage tender ‘open procedure’ where appropriate, which removes the need for a separate PQQ stage.
+Where HMRC uses a two-stage tender (restricted) procedure, it will issue a selection questionnaire (SQ) to enable applicants to be selected to be invited to tender.
+However, in line with the government’s aim to reduce the burden on SMEs and encourage them to bid for public sector work, HMRC will use the one-stage tender ‘open procedure’ where appropriate, which removes the need for a separate SQ stage.

 HMRC routinely uses an eSourcing tool called SAP to manage its procurement exercises.

-All ITTs will include the technical specifications and timescales, and will be the subject of the applicable HMRC standard terms and conditions of contract.
+All ITTs will include the technical specifications and timescales, and will be the subject of the applicable HMRC standard terms and conditions for goods and services.

 Suppliers and those organisations looking to bid for public sector contracts should be aware that if they are awarded a new government contract, the resulting contract between the supplier and the government will be published.
 In some circumstances, limited redactions will be made to some contracts before they are published in order to comply with existing law and for the protection of national security.
 For more information about the government’s commitment to transparency read Letter to Cabinet Ministers on transparency and open data (7 July 2011)